Emergency Contraception

 At Neils Pharmacy, we provide the National Emergency Hormonal Contraception (EHC) Service, offering fast, confidential access to the morning-after pill when you need it most.

-🚨 Emergency contraception can help prevent pregnancy if you have had unprotected sex, if your regular contraception has failed (for example, a condom breaking), or if pills have been missed.
+🚨 Emergency contraception can help prevent pregnancy following unprotected sex, contraceptive failure (such as a condom breaking), or missed pills.

 You do not need to see your GP or attend a sexual health clinic first — you can attend the pharmacy for a same-day, confidential consultation with our pharmacist.